1. Overall philosophy

 To make this a more concrete example, it is described in terms of some actual routers, but remember, this is only an example.
 You can configure Exim’s routers in many different ways, and there may be any number of routers in a configuration.

-The first router that is specified in a configuration is often one that handles addresses in domains that are not recognized specially by the local host.
-These are typically addresses for arbitrary domains on the Internet.
+The first router that is specified in a configuration is often one that handles addresses in domains that are not recognized specifically by the local host.
+Typically these are addresses for arbitrary domains on the Internet.
 A precondition is set up which looks for the special domains known to the host (for example, its own domain name), and the router is run for addresses that do not match.
 Typically, this is a router that looks up domains in the DNS in order to find the hosts to which this address routes.
 If it succeeds, the address is assigned to a suitable SMTP transport; if it does not succeed, the router is configured to fail the address.

 The second router is reached only when the domain is recognized as one that “belongs” to the local host.
 This router does redirection – also known as aliasing and forwarding.
 When it generates one or more new addresses from the original, each of them is routed independently from the start.
 Otherwise, the router may cause an address to fail, or it may simply decline to handle the address, in which case the address is passed to the next router.